Charter of Aged Care Rights

 It sets out the:

-- care and services you will provide
+• care and services you will provide

-- fees to be paid
+• fees to be paid

-What to include
+What to include in the agreement

-It should state that a resident has a right to occupy a place in your MPS.
 Their right to a place begins on the day the agreement takes effect and continues until the end of either:

-- the period set out in the agreement
+• the period set out in the agreement

-- the resident’s life
+• the resident’s life.

-The agreement should also include:
+The agreement must also include the following.

 Details of people and services

-- resident details
+• resident details

-- your provider details
+• your provider details

-- the date you will start providing services
+• the date you will start providing services

-- the levels of care and services you will provide
+• the levels of care and services you will provide.

 Fees, charges and payments information

-- any fees the resident may be asked to pay
+• any fees the resident may be asked to pay

-- a copy of your policies and practices used to set fees, charges and payments
+• a copy of your policies and practices used to set fees, charges and payments

-- what happens if a resident doesn’t pay fees, charges or payments
+• what happens if a resident doesn’t pay fees, charges or payments.

 Other details

-- why you may ask the resident to leave and how you will help the resident find alternative accommodation if you ask them to leave
+• how you will help the resident find alternative accommodation if you ask them to leave

-- how you deal with complaints
+• how you deal with complaints

-- any other matters agreed between you and the resident, within the requirements of the Aged Care Act 1997
+• any other matters agreed between you and the resident, within the requirements of the Aged Care Act 1997.

 You should provide a resident agreement to a resident before or not long after they move in.